Search

 € 95,00

-PÉRIER, G.D.
+PÉRIER, Gaston-Denys.
 Moukanda.
 Choix de lectures sur le Congo et quelques régions voisines.
 2e édition.
 Bruxelles, J. Lebègue & Cie, 1924.Contemporary half morocco, spine gilt, original wrappers preserved.
 With many photographic illustrations.
-372 pp. [Boeknr.: 10857 ]
+372 pp. First published in 1914. - A fine copy.
+[Boeknr.: 10857 ]

 € 75,00